 At the heart of Kakadu, Australia's largest national park, lies Jabiluka, one of the world's largest uranium deposits.
 It is also home to the Mirrar Aboriginal people, whose ancestors have lived in the area for more than 40,000 years.
-The plan to mine Jabiluka, thereby altering forever this fragile landscape, has found vocal opposition in the Mirrar.
-Leading this passionate campaign are two aboriginal women, Jacqui Katona and Yvonne Margarula.
+The plan to mine Jabiluka, thereby altering forever the fragile landscape, found vocal opposition in the Mirrar.
+Leading the passionate campaign were two aboriginal women, Jacqui Katona and Yvonne Margarula.

-Katona, a member of the Djok Aboriginal clan, is executive officer of the Gundjehmi Aboriginal Corporation, a Mirrar-run nonprofit organization.
-Margarula is the Senior Traditional Owner of the Mirrar people and chairperson of the Gundjehmi Aboriginal Corporation.
+Katona, a member of the Djok Aboriginal clan, served as executive officer of the Gundjehmi Aboriginal Corporation, a Mirrar-run nonprofit organization.
+Margarula has served as Senior Traditional Owner of the Mirrar people and chairperson of the Gundjehmi Aboriginal Corporation.
 Katona and Margarula are blood relatives.

-As well as destroying lands of great spiritual significance to the Mirrar and damaging the fragile ecosystem, the mine will unavoidably release tailings into the park that will remain radioactive for some 300,000 years.
+As well as destroying lands of great spiritual significance to the Mirrar and damaging the fragile ecosystem, the mine would unavoidably release tailings into the park that could remain radioactive for some 300,000 years.
 Jabiluka is one of several new uranium mines planned for Australia.
 The uranium is intended primarily for export, thus contributing to the international nuclear fuel cycle.
-Moreover, it has been estimated that the current world supply for uranium will outpace demand for the next two decades.

-Thanks to lobbying efforts on the part of Katona and Margarula, the World Heritage Committee sent an inspection team to the mine site in October 1998 to assess threats to the area, with the intention of declaring Kakadu a World Heritage site "in danger."
-This designation, while still pending, would be the first instance of a World Heritage site being declared "endangered" against the will of its host country.
+Thanks to lobbying efforts on the part of Katona and Margarula, the World Heritage Committee sent an inspection team to the mine site in October 1998 to assess threats to the area, with the intention of declaring Kakadu a World Heritage site "in danger," a move that brought significant international awareness to the campaign.